There are a lot of wonderful vegetables —

 I saw celery for sale in a grocery store.

 Confused — it occurred to me —

 If this food is here — someone grew it — here.
 The celery had to be produced nearby.
 Surely no one flew it in, for refrigeration is a challenge in the developing world, and water-intensive veggies don’t fair well without it.

 That led me to the question, “Why don’t I see celery growing the village?”

 During the rainy season, the conditions would have to be near perfect for this anti-cancer, immunity-boosting — anemia-annihilating vegetable — that needed to be grown —

-Celery has natural properties which fights both the herpes virus, and influenza.
+Celery has natural properties which fights both viruses, and influenza.